-The Operational Noise Management Reports, that were prepared at the detailed design stages of the project, provided guidance as to which properties met the criteria to be assessed for noise treatments.
-If results from the post opening monitoring exceeds the goals or limits set out by the DPE and the EPA, noise mitigation measures will be reviewed to determine if further noise treatment is reasonable and feasible.
-If your property is eligible for road traffic noise mitigation you will be contacted by Roads and Maritime.
+The Operational Noise Management Report, that was prepared at the detailed design stages of the project, provided guidance on which properties met the assessment criteria for noise treatments.
+If results from the post opening noise monitoring exceeds the goals or limits set out by the DPE and the EPA, noise mitigation measures will be reviewed to determine if further noise treatment is reasonable and feasible.
+We will contact you if your property is eligible for road traffic noise treatment.